sonicflash144/tabextend/README.md

 ## Contributing

-We welcome contributions from the community.
+Contributions from the community are welcome.
 To contribute:

 1. **Fork the Repository**: Click the 'Fork' button at the top right of this page to create a copy of this repository under your GitHub account.